ishan9220/kickstarter-analysis/README.md

 ### Recommendations -

-Primary addition would total funds rasied in each month by Addition of stacked graph which shows success, failure and canceled campaigns over years can inform us better of which years were the most successful in term of funding.
+Primary addition would be to add a bar chart which would show total funds rasied in each month to also determine which months provided the most funds, regardless of successful outcomes.
+Additionally view outcome mix as a stacked column (Y axis) across all parent categories (x axis) to understand which category had the most success.